Daandelange/karmaMapper/readme.md

 # karmaMapper
 ________

 karmaMapper is an OpenSource mapping software made for real-time interactions and image generation.
-Built upon the amazing [OpenFrameworks](http://www.openframeworks.cc/) framework, it runs on Mac and should run on PC and Linux.
+Built upon the amazing [OpenFrameworks](http://www.openframeworks.cc/) framework, it runs on Mac and should run on Windows and Linux.

 __karmaMapper is a work in progress.__